mhdaldossari7/MySQL-APIs/docs/http_api.md

     "message": "You must pass integers"
 }
 ```
-If the client receives this error, It means the client passed wrong data type.
+If the client receives this error, It means the user id is not integer.
 The user id must be integer.

 [Back to Top](#http-api)